|

 slowly into the air, although problems quickly developed

 full power.
-Despite this problem, the commander
+Despite this problem, the flight was

-continued the flight with no further issues until
+continued with no further issues until

-1130hr, when a leakage of hydrogen was detected.
+1130 hrs, when a leakage of hydrogen was detected.
 The

 technicians on board managed to repair the leak, and at